itrocket-team/testnet_guides/namada/pr/README.md

 Create a new file in repository and name it <your_alias_name>.toml

 Create a pull request.
-Name the request <create_alias.toml> if it is your first pull request, or <update_alias.toml> if you had a pull request earlier.
+Name the request `Create <alias>.toml` if it is your first pull request, or `Update <alias>.toml` if you had a pull request earlier.